-The proposed renovation of the Meyer Building aims to transform it into a multifaceted facility housing a Veterans & Family Clinic, Addiction & Mental Health Treatment units, and Transitional or Affordable Apartments, along with essential amenity and service spaces.
-This revitalization will not only serve the immediate community but also honor the building's legacy by providing crucial support services to those in need.
+The proposed renovation of the Meyer Building aims to transform it into a multipurpose facility including a Veterans & Family Clinic, Transitional Housing, and essential amenity and support spaces.
+This revitalization will not only serve the surrounding community but also honor the building's legacy by providing crucial health and wellness services.